 Why then she lives!
 (V,iii,251-262)

-When Albany’s speech is transposed, Lear’s finals words are made a direct response to the Messenger’s news of Edmund’s death, and the world’s injustice.
+When Albany’s speech is transposed, Lear’s final words become a direct response to the Messenger’s news of Edmund’s death:

 Alb.
 He knows not what he says, and vain is it

 Enter a Messenger.